mtheggi/Discordia-Realtime-ChatApp/readme.md

 * separating the frontend and backend and socket server.
 * backend structure and best practices.

-## Acknowledgment and References used
+# Acknowledgment and References used
 *this project is inspired by [Chaooo Charles](https://www.youtube.com/@ChaooCharles) tutorial
 * [Web-Dev-Simplified](https://www.youtube.com/@WebDevSimplified) to learn more about custom hooks and until functions
 * [socket.io](https://socket.io/) learn how to use socket.io to create a realtime chat app
 * [JWT](https://jwt.io/) how to use JWT to create and manage authentication in Node.js
 * [Bootstrap-ClassNames](https://getbootstrap.com/docs/4.0/getting-started/introduction/) to create responsive design

+# LICENSE
+MIT- License